Kas-tle/java2bedrock.sh/README.md

 Should you have any complaints about getting this to run because you "only use windows", do note that I was able to run this perfectly fine on a Mac running Parallels to run Windows to run WSL to run Ubuntu 20.
 Therefore, I am sure it is perfectly possible for you to get this working, regardless of your OS.
 I will gladly take such criticism only if you are willing to help develop this into a proper cross platform program.

 ## Dependency Installation

-### A note about ImageMagick

-It seems many of the package repositories still install ImageMagick 6.
-If this occurs and the script fails for this reason, consider using [IMEI](https://github.com/SoftCreatR/imei/#one-step-automated-install) to build ImageMagick 7 from source.

 ### Debian, Ubuntu, & Mint
 ```sh